Driving on Sal Island in Cape Verde

 Traffic Safety

 There are only a few intersections but quite many roundabouts.
-Because the traffic is peaceful and visibility is good during the daytime, driving through the intersections is simple.
-We didn't drive at night time but we can imagine how challenging it will be when there are no street lights.
+Driving through the intersections is straightforward because the traffic is peaceful, and visibility is good during the daytime.
+We didn't drive at night time , but we can imagine how challenging it will be when there are no street lights.

-Sal Island is moderately flat and therefore typical mountain roads are non-existent.
+Sal Island is moderately flat, so typical mountain roads are non-existent.

 Traffic Rules